 [Use 15 Seconds ADB Installer tool from XDA-Forums to install ADB drivers on your Windows computer]

-- Open the Fluid Navigation Gesture (Beta) app & then tap on ‘Enable‘ toggle.
+1- Open the Fluid Navigation Gesture (Beta) app & then tap on the ‘Enable‘ toggle.
 To enable gestures, you need to give Draw over other apps & Accessibility permission to this app.
-Give those permission carefully & then proceed to next step.
+Give those permissions carefully & then proceed to the next step.

-- Now you have to hide the navigation bar of your device, so that you can use those navigation gesture without any hindrance.
-If your device is rooted, then simply tap on ‘GRANT WITH ROOT ACCESS‘ & allow root access to continue using gestures based navigation.
+2- Now you have to hide the navigation bar of your device so that you can use those navigation gestures without any hindrance.
+If your device is rooted, then simply tap on ‘GRANT WITH ROOT ACCESS‘ & allow root access to continue using gestures-based navigation.

-- Now on PC, open command prompt & type this command to confirm whether your PC is able to detect your device in ADB mode or not.
+4- Now on the PC, open the command prompt in administrator mode & type this command to confirm whether your PC can detect your device in ADB mode or not.

 If it does, then type the following command to give final permission to the app.